Curator-led session for schools and colleges

 Led by British Library research staff, experts in English accents and dialects, this session introduces ways of analysing spoken English.

 Through this classroom-based talk, students will learn about language change, language variation, and regional vocabulary, pronunciation and grammar in the UK.
-Students will be introduced to Sounds Familiar, a site that captures and celebrates the diversity of spoken English in the second half of the 20th century, and Voices of the UK, a British Library research project that opens up the BBC Voices sound recordings to students and researchers.
+Students will be introduced to British Accents and Dialects, a site that captures and celebrates the diversity of spoken English in the second half of the 20th century, and Voices of the UK, a British Library research project that opens up the BBC Voices sound recordings to students and researchers.

 Discovering Literature: Explore the British Library’s greatest literary treasures alongside contextual material.
 Suitable for GCSE and A Level English.